shanep/shanep.github.io/parts/project-submit-boiler.md

 :::

+### Setup SMTP

-- Open up a terminal in codespaces
+1. Open up a terminal in codespaces

 ![Open Terminal](/images/open-terminal.png)

-- In the terminal type `git config --global --edit` and modify the file with the info listed below.
+2. In the terminal type `git config --global --edit` and modify the file with the info listed below.
 You will need to change the info listed below to match your own name, email and Password that you generated in the previous step.